MK-SSL-Lab/mk-unified-ssl-toolbox/README.md

 #### MAE (Masked AutoEncoder)

-The Masked AutoEncoder masks random patches in an image and learns to reconstruct them.
-This method has shown incredible results in visual understanding, especially when pretraining large transformer-based encoders.
+MAE is a vision SSL method that masks random patches of an image and reconstructs them.
+The beauty of MAE is that it does not require labels yet learns powerful visual representations by solving this reconstruction puzzle.
+It has proven highly effective as a pretraining approach, enabling models to perform well with fewer labels in transfer tasks like object classification, segmentation, and fine-grained recognition.

 ---